shrwnsan/dataviz/README.md

 If you use this project in your own work, please attribute the original author by including the following text:

 ```
-Based on the Dataviz Tokenomics project by [shrwnsan](https://github.com/shrwnsan/dataviz-tokenomics).
+Based on the Dataviz project by [shrwnsan](https://github.com/shrwnsan/dataviz).
 ```

 [MIT License](https://opensource.org/licenses/MIT)